ChrisinBarcelona/tablegard/README.md

 # Tablegard Photoshoot

 Hi, thanks for expressing your interest in the upcoming photoshoot for tablegard.com.
 The following are the fabrics which need photgraphed.
-I urge you to take a look at the current website to see what way the images are currently being displayed online.
-We require x2 photos per fabric. x1: is a flat image sjhot from above and x2 is a side angle with a crease in the fabric to see the texture.

 Contact at Site: Maurice
 Call: +44 7802 539215